error

 Entry ban from before 7 March 2023

 Is there an alert in the SIS on you for an entry ban from before 7 March 2023?
-Find out the situations in which this can change to an alert for a return decision on our web page about the return decision.
+Find out the situations in which this can change to an alert for a return decision on our web page Return decision.

 Report your departure